NicolasDutour/zou-front/README.md

 You can check out [GitHub repository](https://github.com/NicolasDutour/ted)

-This project is a website where any restaurant can have his own own page
+This project is a website where any restaurant can have his own page

 ## Getting Started